 Application groups to block can be chosen separately.

-You can list applications you want to block separately and this will block any access using these from your VLAN for any computer or mobile device connected.
+You can separately list the applications you want to block, and doing so will prevent any computer or mobile device connected to your VLAN from accessing them.

 You can block or allow these applications between certain times. (ex. allow them during 12 AM and 12 PM).
 Or you can also block these at certain days (ex., like Fridays)

-You can block access to certain websites by domain name from your VLAN network.
+You can block access to certain websites based on their domain names from your VLAN network.

 Listed countries won’t be accessible from your network.